Possession of CDS in a Motor Vehicle Defense Attorneys Passaic County, NJ

-Pursuant to New Jersey Revised Statutes Section 39:4-49.1 – Drug possession by motor vehicle operator, it is unlawful for any individual to operate a motor vehicle while knowingly possessing any controlled dangerous substance.
+Pursuant to New Jersey Revised Statutes Section 39:4-49.1 – Drug possession by the motor vehicle operator, it is unlawful for any individual to operate a motor vehicle while knowingly possessing any controlled dangerous substance.
 This excludes passengers who possess controlled substances and only applies to the driver of the vehicle.
 However, if any substances are found anywhere in the vehicle, the driver/operator may be held responsible.

-Controlled substances can include illegal drugs such as marijuana, heroin, and cocaine, prescription drugs for which the operator does not have a legal prescription or license such as percocet, oxycontin, and valium, or drug paraphernalia such as bongs, needles, pipes, etc.
+Controlled substances can include illegal drugs such as marijuana, heroin, and cocaine, prescription drugs for which the operator does not have a legal prescription or license such as Percocet, oxycontin, and valium, or drug paraphernalia such as bongs, needles, pipes, etc.

 Penalties for controlled dangerous substance possession while operating a motor vehicle convictions will include a minimum $50 fine and a mandatory drivers’ license suspension of two (2) years.
 While the fine might be minor, forfeiting the right to operate a motor vehicle for a full two years is not.
 Additionally, charges for CD possession by a motor vehicle operator almost always come coupled with other drug charges as we will discuss below.